surfer190/fixes/docs/docker/docker-basics.md

 There is a lot of shit going on in your development environment.
 But when sharing between developers and deploying you couldn't manage the environment.

-Emulating the environment is easier, espescially in corporates.
+Emulating the environment is easier, especially in corporates.

 Someone has to create the initial environment, there is a learning curve.